REFEDS/SAML-Profile/edugain-saml-profile.md

 ## 7. Adherence

-A SAML Metadata Producer conforms to this profile if it conforms to:
+A SAML Metadata Producer conforms to this profile if it conforms to all of the following requirements:

 * SAML V2.0 Metadata Interoperability Profile [SAMLMetaIoP].
-* Additional eduGAIN SAML Metadata Producer Requirements described in this document.
+* Additional eduGAIN SAML Metadata Producer Requirements as described in this document.

 Adherence to this profile is monitored by the eduGAIN Metadata Validator [eduGAIN-VAL].
 SAML Metadata Producers SHOULD use the validator to verify their SAML Metadata compliance on a regular basis.